 Dairy-Free Almond Milk Ingredients

-Water - boiling hot water for soaking and filter water for blending.
+- Water: Boiling hot water for soaking and filtered water for blending.

 How to Make Almond Milk

-- Once blended, strain the milk through a nut milk bag into a large bowl.
-(If you don't have a nut bag, use a clean dish towel.)
-This step separates the pulp from the milk.
+- Strain the almond milk: Once blended, strain the milk through a nut milk bag into a large bowl or large measuring cup.
+(If you don't have a nut bag, use cheesecloth or even a clean dish towel will work.)
+This step separates the almond pulp from the milk.

-Pro Tip: The pulp can be saved in the fridge for a few days or in the freezer if you decide to try a recipe for almond pulp baking or almond flour!
+Pro Tip: Leftover almond pulp (aka: almond meal) can be saved in the fridge for a few days or in the freezer if you decide to try making almond flour or a recipe using almond pulp!

-Store the milk in the fridge in a jar with a tight-fitting lid for up to a week.
+- Store the milk in the fridge in a jar with a tight-fitting lid for 5 or 6 days.
 Remember to shake before using.

-Freeze any leftover milk in ice cube trays.
+- Freeze any leftover almond milk in ice cube trays.
 Once frozen, transfer them to an airtight bag for up to three months.
-They are perfect for popping into smoothies!
+They are perfect for popping into blueberry smoothies and dairy-free soup!

-Did you make my delicious homemade almond milk recipe?
+Did you try my healthy, almond milk recipe?
 If so, please leave a comment and rating below.
 For more vegan food inspiration, follow along on Instagram and Facebook!

 NEVER MISS A RECIPE: Sign up for my email NEWSLETTER!